 Annotation

 Biofilter can also annotate any of the supported data types with respect to any of the others.
-Like filtering, the annotations are based on the relationships stored in the knowledge database; unlike filtering, any data which cannot be annotated as requested (such as a SNP which is not located within any gene) are stillincluded in the output, with the annotation columns of the output simply left blank.
+Like filtering, the annotations are based on the relationships stored in the knowledge database; unlike filtering, any data which cannot be annotated as requested (such as a SNP which is not located within any gene) will still be included in the output, with the annotation columns of the output simply left blank.
 Put another way, the difference between filtering and annotation is that filtering does not allow any blanks.

 For example, a list of SNPs can be annotated with positions to generate a new list of all the same SNPs, but with extra columns containing the chromosome and genomic position for each SNP (if any).
 Any SNP with multiple known positions will be repeated, and any SNP with no known position will have blanks in the added columns.